Features

 Common questions

-The Attack Surface Center supports network port scanning and web application vulnerability scanning.
-Port scanning discovers open ports and services; web application scanning identifies known vulnerabilities in your applications and APIs.
+Attack Surface Center supports three scan types: network port scanning, network vulnerability scanning, and web application vulnerability scanning.
+Port scanning discovers open ports and services; network vulnerability scanning builds on a port scan by running in-depth vulnerability checks against every open service using configurable scan profiles; web application scanning identifies known vulnerabilities in your applications and APIs.

 Scan frequency depends on your plan.
-Starter plans support monthly scheduled scans; Standard plans support weekly scans.
+Starter plans support weekly scheduled scans; all paid plans include scheduled scanning.

 Each plan includes a monthly allowance of scannable assets: domains, IP addresses, hostnames, URLs, and similar targets.
 Assets can be scanned as frequently as your schedule allows within the month.
 Additional assets can be purchased in-app if you need to expand coverage.